Ibuprofen for adults

 It's safe to take ibuprofen with paracetamol because they work differently.

-Ibuprofen interacts with some medicines, especially those used for high blood pressure, so check with your doctor or pharmacist before you start taking ibuprofen.
+Ibuprofen interacts with some medicines, especially those used for high blood pressure, so check with your healthcare provider or pharmacist before you start taking ibuprofen.

 Image credit: University of Otago, NZ

 Taking NSAIDs together with blood pressure medicines can be harmful to your kidneys.
 This is called the ‘triple whammy’.
-If you are taking blood pressure medicines (ACE inhibitors or ARBs and diuretics) tell your doctor or pharmacist before starting ibuprofen.
+If you're taking blood pressure medicines (ACE inhibitors or ARBs and diuretics) tell your healthcare provider or pharmacist before starting ibuprofen.

 • Examples of ARBs are candesartan, irbesartan and losartan.